New York State Law

 four hundred fifty-eight-l of the social services law, the court may, as

-a condition of probation or a conditional discharge, direct that the
+probation or a conditional discharge, direct that the defendant

-defendant participate in an education reform program pursuant to
+participate in an education reform program pursuant to subdivision two

-subdivision two of section four hundred fifty-eight-l of the social
+of section four hundred fifty-eight-l of the social services law.

 Top of Page